SinTan1729/chhoto-url/docs/CLI.md

 ```

 The server will reply with `admin` if admin access is granted, `public` if admin access is not granted but public mode is enabled,
-`public-nopass` if public mode is enabled but no password is configured, `nopass` if no password is configured, and `nobody` if no access is granted.
+`public-nopass` if public mode is enabled but no password is configured, `nobody-nopass` if no password is configured, and `nobody`
+if no access is granted.

 #### `/api/edit`